radicle-dev/radicle-surf/docs/denotational-design.md

--- A Git Snapshot is grabbing the HEAD commit of your History -- and turning it into a Directory gitSnapshot :: Snapshot [Commit] gitSnapshot = getDirectoryPtr . head
+-- A Git Snapshot is grabbing the HEAD commit of your History -- and turning it into a Directory gitSnapshot :: Snapshot [Commit] μ gitSnapshot = getDirectoryPtr . head

 -- Opaque and defined by the backend getDirectoryPtr :: Commit -> Directory